Dj-Viking/rust-visual-art/README.md

 ---

 ### Running the app
-You can run in either release mode ( best option )
+You can run in either release mode ( slow build but fast performance )
 ```sh
 cargo run --release
 ```
-or debug mode
+or debug mode ( fast build but not quite as fast performance )
 ```sh
 cargo run
 ```